finom/seemple-examples-and-tutorials/matreshka-array/README.md

 This example explains a purpose of [Matreshka.Array](https://matreshka.io/#!Matreshka.Array).
 Before reading you need to be familiar with ``Matreshka.Object``.
 A short tutorial about the usage of ``Matreshka.Object``  [lives there](https://github.com/matreshkajs/examples-and-tutorials/tree/master/matreshka-object).

-Let’s say the task is to display the list of some people as a table.
+Let’s say the task is to display a list of some people as a table.
 So as not to make the example more complicated, let’s place the prepared data into ``data`` variable.

 ```js
 // randomly generated names and phones